• Skip to Content

 Master of Science (MS)

-Northeastern University’s PA program graduates are employed in positions across the United States, and some have worked internationally.
-In addition to clinical practice, our graduates are employed in research, administration, and education.
+Our faculty members are practicing clinicians, researchers, and healthcare leaders who bring real-world experience to the classroom.
+Northeastern University’s graduates are in high demand and are employed in positions across the United States and internationally.
+In addition to clinical practice, our graduates are employed in research, administration, education, and leadership.

 Master of Science (MS)

-The Department of Physical Therapy, Movement, and Rehabilitation Sciences' research mission is to build the evidence for best practices to maintain and improve the health and well-being of local, national, and global community members.
-Students have the opportunity to work with faculty to conduct ongoing research in one of the many diverse Department of Physical Therapy, Movement, and Rehabilitation Sciences' labs and centers, including Neuromotor Systems Laboratory, Laboratory for Locomotion Research, ReGameVR Laboratory, Movement Neuroscience Laboratory, Musculoskeletal Epidemiology and Biomechanics Laboratory, Neuroscience Wet Lab, Occupational Biomechanics Laboratory, Teaching and Learning Innovation Lab, and the Center for Cognitive and Brain Health.
+The mission of the Department of Physical Therapy, Movement, and Rehabilitation Sciences is to impact the health and well-being of the global community by developing leaders in our fields through interprofessional experiential education, translational research, and excellence in clinical practice.
+This aligns well with the mission and academic plans of Bouvé College of Health Sciences and Northeastern University.
+That is, the programs within the department enhance and extend students’ learning through experiential education, interdisciplinary collaborations, interprofessional education, and research opportunities, making an impact across our global campus and beyond.
+Our faculty members are leaders in education, research, and practice.
+Students have the opportunity to work with faculty to conduct ongoing research in one of the many diverse Department of Physical Therapy, Movement, and Rehabilitation Sciences' research groups and laboratories, including Neuromotor Systems Laboratory, Laboratory for Locomotion Research, ReGame-XR Laboratory, Movement Neuroscience Laboratory, Musculoskeletal Epidemiology and Biomechanics Laboratory, Neurophysiology Laboratory, Occupational Biomechanics and Ergonomics Laboratory, Teaching and Learning with Innovation Laboratory, the Programmable and Reconfigurable Soft Engineered Systems Lab, and the Center for Cognitive and Brain Health.

 Doctor of Philosophy (PhD)